Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-The systematics uncertainties of the current experiment are shown in table \ref{Tab2} for $\Delta\nu$(0).
-Other errors are common with \cite{Kanda2021}.
-The detector pileup is negligible due to negative muon intensities being ten times smaller than for surface (positive) muons.
-The error on the pressure depends essentially on the temperature uncertainty when converting to 0\textdegree C, and can be reduced to about $\sim$~5~Hz with better temperature control by keeping fluctuation below 0.1\textdegree C. Following the approach described in \cite{GardnerPhD1983}, the upper-limit effect of the quadratic terms $B$ on $\Delta\nu$(0) (i.e., $\Delta\nu(p)=\Delta\nu(0)+Ap+Bp^2$), which results from the three-body interaction of a muonic helium atom with two gas buffer atoms \cite{Ray1972}, was estimated using the most precise measurement of $B$ for muonium in Kr \cite{Casperson1975}.
-This is justified by the fact that $B$ decreases as the atomic number of the noble gas decreases and appears isotope independent \cite{Dorenburg1979}.
-We obtain with $B$ as a fixed value (nonzero) an upper limit of $\delta\Delta\nu$(0)~=~0.78~kHz.
+The systematic uncertainties of the current experiment are shown in Table \ref{Tab2} for $\Delta\nu$(0).
+Other uncertainties are common with \cite{Kanda2021}.
+The detector pileup is negligible due to decay $\mu^{-}/\mu^{+}$ intensities being 10 times smaller compared to surface ($\mu^{+}$) muons used in \cite{Kanda2021}.
+The error on the pressure depends essentially on the temperature uncertainty when converting to 0$\celsius$ and can be reduced to about $\sim$5~Hz with better temperature control by keeping fluctuation below 0.1$\celsius$.
+Following the approach described in \cite{GardnerPhD1983}, the upper-limit effect of the quadratic terms $B$ on $\Delta\nu$(0) [i.e., $\Delta\nu(p)=\Delta\nu(0)+Ap+Bp^2$], which results from the three-body interaction of a muonic helium atom with two gas buffer atoms \cite{Ray1972}, was estimated using the most precise measurement of $B$ for muonium in Kr \cite{Casperson1975}.
+This is justified by the fact that $B$ becomes smaller as the atomic number of the noble gas decreases and appears isotope independent \cite{Dorenburg1979}.
+With $B$ as a fixed value (nonzero), we obtain an upper limit of $\delta\Delta\nu$(0)~=~780~Hz.
 Additional high-pressure measurements would allow the determination of $B$.
 The effect on the CH$_{4}$ concentration is more difficult to ascertain because of the unknown value of its pressure shift.
-As an upper value, assuming a shift for CH$_{4}$ similar to the largest known value for H in Xe \cite{Ensberg1968}, the present concentration accuracy of 0.2\% corresponds to an error of $\sim$~3~Hz/atm.
+As an upper value, assuming a shift for CH$_{4}$ similar to the largest known value for H in Xe \cite{Ensberg1968}, the present concentration accuracy of 0.2\% corresponds to an uncertainty of $\sim$3~Hz/atm.
 This can be reduced by using the same mixture from a gas container for all measurements.